whastings/devnotes/topics/redux.md

   * Be sure to return same object references as props whenever possible
   * If you need to do filtering, sorting, or other deriving of data, use reselect to memoize the work
+  * `mapStateToProps` should run as fast as possible
 * Will be asked to re-render after each action dispatch
   * Can use middleware to batch action processing